-BITS DESCRIPTION 31-16 Reserved 15-11 PHY Address: For every access to this register, this field must be set to 00001b.
+BITS DESCRIPTION 31-16 Reserved 15-11 PHY Address: Selects the external or internal PHY based on its address.
+The internal PHY is set to address 00001b.
 10-6 MII Register Index (MIIRINDA): These bits select the desired MII register in the PHY.
 5-2 Reserved 1 MII Write (MIIWnR): Setting this bit tells the PHY that this will be a write operation using the MII data register.
 If this bit is not set, this will be a read operation, packing the data in the MII data register.
-0 MII Busy (MIIBZY): This bit must be polled to determine when the MII register accesss is complete.
+0 MII Busy (MIIBZY): This bit must be polled to determine when the MII register access is complete.
 This bit must read a logical 0 before writing to this register and MII data register.
-The LAN driver software must set (1) this bit in order for the LAN9116 to read or write any of the MII PHY registers.
+The LAN driver software must set (1) this bit in order for the LAN9215 to read or write any of the MII PHY registers.
 During a MII register access, this bit will be set, signifying a read or write access is in progress.
 The MII data register must be kept valid until the MAC clears this bit during a PHY write operation.
 The MII data register is invalid until the MAC has cleared this bit during a PHY read operation.